4 Causes And Symptoms Of Growing Pains In Children

 The exact cause of growing pains is not known.
 However, experts believe that the following could be the probable reasons for growing pains in children (1) (3).

 1. Muscle tiredness: Indulging in more physical activity than usual may cause muscle aches in some children.
-However, this isn’t the case with every child, as some children may do a lot of physical activity and still don’t get any pains.
+However, this isn’t the case with every child.
+Some children may engage in a lot of physical activity at school or during playtime and still not experience any pains.

 1. Poor posture: Maintaining proper posture while standing, sitting, and walking is essential.
 If a child doesn’t maintain posture, it may strain the body muscles and cause aches.
 Also, children with flat feet and knock knees may often experience muscle cramps or pains.

-1. Low vitamin D levels: Vitamin D is an essential nutrient that the body requires to perform several functions, including calcium absorption.
+1. Low vitamin D levels: Vitamin D is an essential nutrient required to perform several functions, including calcium absorption and bone and muscle growth.
+A pooled analysis conducted by multiple institutes sought to ascertain the prevalence of vitamin D deficiency in children.
+The findings revealed that approximately 48.5% of children under 18 had insufficient vitamin D levels in their blood, falling below the 50 nmol/L threshold.
 If a child has low vitamin D levels, their bones can weaken, leading to aches and pains.

-1. Emotional issues: Some children may feel aches and pains due to anxiety and stress.
+1. Emotional issues: Some children may feel aches and pains due to anxiety and stress, sometimes induced by hormonal changes.
 However, all those children who have stress don’t get pain and aches.

 Image: Shutterstock